xordspar0/squirrelbot/README.md

 ### Ports

-I use a reverse proxy to forward traffic from port 443 to SquirrelBot's default port.
-You can also set up SquirrelBot directly on port 80 or 443.
+I use a reverse proxy to forward traffic from port 443 to Squirrelbot's default port.
+You can also set up Squirrelbot directly on port 80 or 443.
 Just make sure to use the appropriate port for your url scheme:

 *	Port 80 for http://